vzanlnx/gke-istio-observability/README.md

   terraform apply
   ```

-  - after created, use the suggested commandline from ouput `gcloud_credentials_command` to update your kube_config configuration and be able to authenticate in your cluster.
+  - after created, use the suggested command line from ouput `gcloud_credentials_command` to update your kube_config configuration and be able to authenticate in your cluster.

 ---